alexirpan/alexirpan.github.io/research.md

 [![Poster](/public/research/posterimage.png)](/public/research/poster.pdf)

-NIPS submission (in review, almost certain rejection): [PDF](/public/research/nips_2016.pdf)
+NIPS submission (in review but almost certain rejection): [PDF](/public/research/nips_2016.pdf)

-TODO ADD TO ARXIV

-I started a side project of training a neural net to solve a Rubik's cube from raw features, expecting it to be simple, but it grew and grew into a life of its own.
+I originally started a side project of training a neural net to learn how to solve a Rubik's Cube from raw features.
+Over time, it grew into a life of its own, eventually pulling in ideas from boosting and turning into an experiment to see if AdaBoost reweighting could guide neural net training while giving a natural ensemble model.
+The short answer is that it didn't.
+The long answer is in the submission.

 ---------------------------------------------

 <p></p>

-Factored Q-Learning in Continuous State-Action Spaces
+**Factored Q-Learning in Continuous State-Action Spaces**

 *Alex Irpan, mentored by John Schulman*